jparraporcar/crypto-dashboard-frontend/README.md

 ## Description

-crypto-dashboard-frontend is a tool for monitoring cryptocurrency price movements on Binance.
-Users can select any tradable tokens listed on Binance and various statistical indicators to analyze.
+crypto-dashboard-frontend operates as a tool for monitoring cryptocurrency price movements on Binance.
+It enables selection of any tradable tokens listed on Binance, with a wide range of statistical indicators available for analysis.

 ## Table of Contents